Brendan Turvey, Scottish Natural Heritage

 In Stirling, we’ve helped to shape a vision for the Riverside – a transformative project which will reconnect the city with the river Forth and provide a range of social, environmental and economic benefits.

 We’re ready to work with other councils and agencies to invest in nature and to help drive inclusive growth.
-Please contact firstname.lastname@example.org to see how we can help.
+Find out more about NatureScot or contact email@example.com to see how we can help.